UBC-MDS/inference_on_indigenous_vs_non_indigenous_sentence_length_differences/README.md

 ## License

-The Breast Cancer Predictor materials here are licensed under the MIT License.
+The 'Inference on Indigenous and Non-Indigenous Sentence Lengths'  materials here are licensed under the MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.

 # References